There are some authors who stretch the reasonable boundaries of book promotion ideas

 I have a paid book promotion site, but almost every day I get messages from authors wanting to list their books and ebooks on Amazon for free.

 I am a nice guy, so on the first occasion, I sometimes suggest free sites they can use.
 But when I get a second message saying that my service should be free, I ask them why on earth I should invest a lot of money in my website and expect nothing in return?

 Some authors just haven’t figured out that they are in business, as I am too.

 6. I want to feature my book reviews on your site!

 Yes, well okay, but my site is about publishing advice.
 Perhaps if you would like to write an article about … ‘I don’t have time to write articles!
-I just want to post my book and stuff.
+I just want you to post my book and stuff.
 I’ll send you a free book though!

-I direct these authors to my book promotion site, but I usually get a similar reaction to my point 5 above.
+I sometimes direct these authors to submit their book to my paid site, but I usually get a similar reaction to my point 5 above.
 ‘What?
-No way, I don’t want to pay!’
+No way, I don’t want to pay for it!’

-Yeah, yeah, everything in the world should be easy, and free, I know.
+Yeah, yeah, everything in the world should come easy, and for free, I know, I know.

 7. Hey, WordPress comment spam is cool!

 This is a new one on me, as I hadn’t seen it until recently.
 It’s logical I suppose, as over 30% of the Internet is powered by WordPress that some would see an opportunity.